Four Worlds: Enumeration

-The Worlds are formed by the Ohr Mimalei Kol Olmin, literally "Fills all Words", which is the Divine creative light that represents the concept of Divine immanence.
-The 10 sefirot attributes and their associated 12 partzufim "shine" in each world, as do more specific Divine manifestations.
-In Lurianic Kabbalah, the partzufim dynamically interact with each other, and sublime "levels" are enclothed within lower existences, representing a sort-of concealed soul.
-Nonetheless, in each World, particular sefirot and partzufim predominate.
+The Worlds are formed by the Light (ohr) that fills all worlds that is the immanence.
+The ten sefirot "attributes" and their associated twelve partzufim or "personas" reflect this light in the Four Worlds, as do more specific Divine manifestations.
+In Lurianic Kabbalah, the partzufim interact dynamically, and sublime levels are clothed within lower existences, a concealed soul.
+Nonetheless, in each world, sefirot and partzufim predominate.
 The Five Worlds are, in descending order: